Work Shadowing for Postdocs: Explore Careers Beyond Academia

 - Sign up on Handshake* (new users only)

-- Complete the pre-shadowing survey (available from 15 October)
+- Complete the pre-shadowing survey (available March 2026)

-- Browse Work Shadowing opportunities on Handshake from 15 October
+- Browse Work Shadowing opportunities on Handshake (available from 16 March 2026) and apply by 31 March 2026

-- Apply by uploading a CV and a statement answering two questions** (you can apply to multiple roles, but will only be matched to one)
+- Apply by uploading a CV and a statement answering the two questions included in the opportunity on Handshake (you can apply to multiple roles, but will only be matched to one)

 - Get matched: if successful, you’ll sign an agreement with your host